Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 ## April 21, 2020
 ### Goals
  - Figure out a way to temporarily "play" a note.
- - Add the score, and increment it depending on the location of the note in the drop zone when it was pressed
+ - Add the score, and increment it depending on the location of the note in the play zone when it was pressed

 #### What I accomplished
  - **Temporarily "play" note**